wemyss/meteor-materialize-scss/README.md

     However you should use ```<i class="material-icons">add</i>``` instead as metioned in the materialize [doc](http://materializecss.com/icons.html).

+# FOR MAINTAINERS

-# HOW TO UPDATE TO NEW VERSIONS OF MATERIALIZECSS
+- HOW TO UPDATE TO NEW VERSIONS OF MATERIALIZECSS
 ```
 git checkout master
 git pull https://github.com/Dogfalo/materialize.git master